Do you want to know a little more about how crazy weird I am?

 One last thing about that day, I missed my family.

-Don’t get me wrong, I enjoyed my day out with my friends and learning some new blogging tools but at the end of the day, I am a stay at home mom.
+I enjoyed my day out with my friends and learning some new blogging tools, but I am a stay at home mom.

 So an entire day away made me homesick to be quite honest.